You can also embed images, Google maps or HTML blocks and invite your submitters to upload files.

 - You may allow your form visitors to upload multiple files on your form.
 Read more in our documentation.

 i) Google Maps.
 Google Maps can be integrated with your form to provide precise details concerning a specific location.
 Press the Customize Map link and type the location coordinates in the customization lightbox.
 Set the map width, height and zoom and click on the Update Map Preview button to view changes.
 You can also opt for a static or an interactive map.
 Google Maps are highly useful and appealing when used with event registration forms.
+You can use the Google map to send coordinates to either a short text or long text field, or to populate the Address field with the location information of the place you pinged on the map.

 j) Images.
 You can use images to personalize your form.
 Click on the Customize Image link and specify the image URL or upload an image from your computer.
 Use the Align dropdown to position your image: left, right or center.